Catizard/lampghost/README.md

 ## Thanks

-- [@Yuntian](https://www.github.com/Yuntian52s) Providing ui design advices, without it `LampGhost` would still a be a very unfriendly tool
+- [@Yuntian](https://www.github.com/Yuntian52s) Providing ui design advices, without his selfless work `LampGhost` would still a be a very unfriendly tool
 - [@Chuang](https://github.com/chuang1213), yzy, yf and other early version testers
 - [Wails](https://github.com/wailsapp/wails): This project is based on `wails` framework, and benefits a lot from its amazing hot reload time and easy mind model